(keep reading to learn what happened)

 Beyond that, Gordon Ramsay makes big changes to the menu.

 There is no more western food on the menu; the restaurant is strictly Indian.
-The chef is so happy he hugs Gordon.

-Gordon brings in a new chef, Vikas Khanna.
 He is one of the top Indian chefs in New York City.

-The restaurant is given a makeover as well as a new name.
 This is one of the only times that Gordon Ramsay has renamed a restaurant on Kitchen Nightmares.

 Dillons Lounge is renamed Purnima, a traditional Indian word that means full moon.